7/18/2024

 Andres

+to the short end?
 Again, I don't want to comment on carrots or sticks.
-The carrots, obviously, are the fees.
-The stick is if we get to two-thirds or above, other people are not going to have anything to say. they're not going to get the fees and they're not going to have a say because it's going to get executed that's really the the dynamic in these processes which is why we believe that we'll get to two-thirds or well above two-thirds okay well i wish you best of luck with that thank you very much the next question comes from robert dinick from carnegie investment bank please go ahead
+The carrots obviously are the fees.
+The stick is if we get to two thirds or above, other people are not going to have any say.
+And they're not going to get the fees and they're not going to have a say because it's going to get executed.
+That's really the dynamic in these processes, which is why we believe that we'll get to two thirds or well above two thirds.

 speaker